• Skip to main content

 • Roasted Carrot Hummus is Quick and Easy to make in the food processor, loaded with healthy ingredients, gorgeously colorful and super tasty!

 • It's the Perfect Party Appetizer or Healthy Meal Prep for busy weekday snacking and lunches.
 Making your own homemade hummus is so worth the extra time.
-It's much fresher and healthier than the store-bought version, vegetarian and gluten free, and hides extra veggies to keep it kid friendly!
+It's much fresher and healthier than the store-bought version, vegetarian and gluten-free, and hides extra veggies to keep it kid friendly!

 Ingredients & Substitutions

-• Dried Apricots - The bright orange or the darker color are both fine.
+• Dried Apricots - The bright orange or the darker color apricots are both fine.
+A few dried apricots add to the sweetness that keeps this carrot hummus in balance.

-• Cayenne Pepper, Salt & Pepper
+• Cayenne Pepper, Salt & Pepper - Basic seasonings with a tiny kick of heat!

 Variations